sisoe24/vimdcc/README.md

 ## Description

-The plugin is designed to be a lightweight Vim editor mode for DCC applications.
-It is not meant to be a full Vim implementation, but rather a subset of the most useful features.
+The plugin is a lightweight Vim editor mode designed for DCC applications.
+It is not intended to be a full Vim implementation, but rather a subset of the most useful features.

-The way the plugin works is by installing itself as an event filter on the one for the DCC application script editor.
-This allows the plugin to intercept all the keyboard events and process them before they are sent to the application.
-The plugin can be enabled/disabled at any time and its only active when the script editor is in focus.
+The plugin works by installing itself as an event filter on a QPlainTextEditor.
+As a result, it intercepts all keyboard events and processes them before they are sent back.
+The plugin can be enabled or disabled at any time, and it only becomes active when the script editor is in focus.

 ## Features